Calculating Safety Stock for Better Inventory Management

 Which Is the Correct Safety Stock Formula for Your Business?

-You must consider the quality and quantity of your data before determining which safety stock method is best for your business.
+Supply chain managers must consider the quality and quantity of your data before determining which safety stock method is best for your business.
 It’s critical to have a solid and reliable data set to work from to calculate safety stock correctly.
 If your data isn’t trustworthy, you’ll end up with inaccurate calculations, which will create more issues than it resolves.

 The correct formula for your business also depends on sales volume.
 For example, if you sell over 100 units per month, you may want to consider the normal distribution with uncertainty about demand method.
-This formula is beneficial when lead time is relatively stable, but you have questions about demand.
+This formula is beneficial when lead time is relatively stable, but you have questions about how to forecast demand.

 Do you need an automated ecommerce software solution to help stay on top of all of these variables?

 Talk with an expert at Flxpoint to learn more!
 We’ll help you streamline and automate ecommerce inventory and order management so that you can focus more on growing your business.